 - You can create a report of customer, vendor, or employee addresses, copy the report to Excel, and use the data to print mailing labels from Excel.

-- QuickBooks Online Plus supports recurring templates so if you import to anything other than a Plus account you will not be able to see your recurring transactions.
-However, the data is still imported so once you upgrade to Plus you should see your recurring transactions.
+- QuickBooks Online Plus and Essentials accounts support recurring transactions.
+If you import into anything other than a Plus or Essentials account, you will not be able to see your recurring transactions.
+However, the data is still imported and when you upgrade to a Plus or Essentials account, you should see your recurring transactions.

 - QuickBooks Online has "billable expenses," which are similar to reimbursable expenses in QuickBooks Desktop.
-However, in QuickBooks Online, you specify the markup percentage when creating the purchase instead of when creating an invoice.
+However, in QuickBooks Online, you specify the markup percentage when creating the purchase instead, when creating an invoice.

 - Reimbursable expenses and time that have not yet been billed in QuickBooks Desktop will be converted as billable expenses in QuickBooks Online.

-- QuickBooks Online doesn't have all the reports that QuickBooks Desktop does, and some of the similar reports are slightly different.
+- QuickBooks Online doesn't have all the reports that QuickBooks Desktop has, and even some of the similar reports are slightly different.

-- Although your Accrual Basis reports will match in both products, your Cash Basis reports may not match.
+- Although your Accrual Basis reports will match in both products, your Cash Basis reports may not.
 This is because cash basis calculations are somewhat subjective, and there are several differences in how the two products calculate what is considered paid.